Basic geometric and kinematic features of the Standard Cosmological Model: The second inflation and the second horizon

-Figure~\ref{fig:lphotet20} shows distances $l_\rs$ to the photons arriving to the observer at the epoch when $\eta=2$ (Figure~\ref{fig:lphotet20} {\it left}), and at the current epoch (Figure~\ref{fig:lphotet20} {\it right}).
-In Figure~\ref{fig:lphotetinf5} these distances are given for cases when the sum of the coordinates of time and location of the photon emission is equal to $\eta_\infty$ (Figure~\ref{fig:lphotetinf5} {\it left}) and larger than that (Figure~\ref{fig:lphotetinf5} {\it right}), both as a function of values of $x$.
-Figures also show curves reflecting the relationship between the time $\eta_\e$ and the location $\chi_\e$ of the photon emission.
+Figure~\ref{fig:lphotet20} shows distances $l_\rs$ to the photons arriving at the observer at the epoch when $\eta=2$ (Figure~\ref{fig:lphotet20} {\it left}), and at the current epoch (Figure~\ref{fig:lphotet20} {\it right}).
+In Figure~\ref{fig:lphotetinf5} these distances are given as a function of values of $x$ for cases where the sum of the coordinates of time and location of the photon emission is equal to $\eta_\infty$ (Figure~\ref{fig:lphotetinf5} {\it left}) and larger than that (Figure~\ref{fig:lphotetinf5} {\it right}).
+These figures also show curves reflecting the relationship between the time $\eta_\e$ and the location $\chi_\e$ of the photon emission.

-Generally speaking, if a photon has emitted at a point where the expansion speed is greater than the speed of light, this does not necessarily mean that it will not reach us.
-As is known, cosmological expansion occurs in the same way with respect to all points of space, and it starts after a period of inflation with a very high speed (formally infinite, according to formula (\ref{eq:Hofx}), which defines Big Bang), although in the beginning the expansion was slowing down.
+Generally speaking, if a photon is emitted at a point where the expansion speed is greater than the speed of light, this does not necessarily mean that it will not reach us.
+Cosmological expansion occurs in the same way with respect to all points of space, and it starts after a period of inflation with a very high speed (formally infinite, according to formula (\ref{eq:Hofx}), which defines the Big Bang), although in the beginning the expansion was slowing down.
 A photon emitted from far away, where the speed of expansion is large but closer than the horizon, still comes to us, because it gradually moves into layers of space expanding at a slower and slower rate.
 At some point its velocity toward us becomes zero, and then becomes negative, that is, it begins to approach us.
 However, it takes a long time for the photon to reach us.
-Consider, for example, the galaxy, observed by us now at redshift $z=3$, according to Table 2 moves away from us with a speed of $H_0l=c\tl=1.51 c$, and earlier its speed was greater.
-At the same time, its radiation traveled to us for $11.5$ billion years, that is, we see this galaxy as it was in the distant past, when neither the Earth, nor even the Sun existed (but the galaxies and stars of the previous generations have already formed).
+Consider, for example, a galaxy observed by us now at redshift $z=3$: according to Table 2, it moves away from us with a speed of $H_0l=c\tl=1.51 c$, and earlier its speed was greater.
+At the same time, its radiation traveled to us for $11.5$ billion years, that is, we see this galaxy as it was in the distant past, when neither the Earth, nor even the Sun, existed (but the galaxies and stars of the previous generations had already formed).